- Non-hormonal formula

 It is used in women to treat the symptoms associated with menopause, at least 12-months after their last natural period occurred.

-During the menopause, the amount of oestrogen produced by a woman’s body decreases, leading to symptoms of hot face, neck and chest, often referred to as “hot flushes”.
+During menopause, the amount of oestrogen produced by a woman’s body decreases, leading to symptoms of hot face, neck and chest, often referred to as “hot flushes”.
 Livial works by mimicking the effects of oestrogen, hence reducing the hot flushes experienced by women.

-During the menopause, women also start developing fragile and brittle bones, (osteoporosis), which can cause fractures later on, and Livial helps to reduce these symptoms.
+During menopause, women also start developing fragile and brittle bones, (osteoporosis), which can cause fractures later on, and Livial helps to reduce these symptoms.

 Livial can also help prevent vaginal dryness, a common symptom of menopause in women.